-Satellite video uses direct satellite receiver broadcasting technology to provide streaming video coast to coast.
+Satellite video uses direct satellite receiver broadcasting technology to provide streaming video.
 The subscription service provider is SIRIUS Satellite Radio.
 SIRIUS Backseat TVTM offers three video channels for family entertainment, directly from its satellites and broadcasting studios.

 NOTE: SIRIUS service is not available in Hawaii and has limited coverage in Alaska.